05

 How it works

-Two weeks before.
-A 60-minute scoping call with the team lead to understand what your engineers are actually working on.
-We edit the workshop to match.
+Before.
+A scoping call with the team lead to understand what your engineers are actually working on.
+We edit the workshop to match: your codebase, your stack, the decisions in front of you.

-Week of.
-On-site delivery.
+Delivery.
+On-site by default.
 Morning sessions are lecture and discussion.
-Afternoon sessions are hands-on.
-A real data modeling exercise against a real problem your team brings to the room.
-The exercise is the part people remember.
+Afternoon sessions are hands-on, against a real problem or a real piece of your codebase.
+The hands-on part is what people remember.

-Two weeks after.
-One hour follow-up call, team-wide.
-Questions, corrections, and a quick check on whether the material landed.
+After.
+A follow-up call once the material has hit real code, team-wide.
+Questions, corrections, and a check on whether the workshop landed.

 Questions teams ask